 Importantly, Seatuck's program wasn't the only shell recovery project iniated on Long Ialnd in 2018.
 At around the same time as H4H was getting started, the Town of Hempstead and Adelphi University were launching a program of their own in southern Nassau County.
 Their program, call Community Oyster Restoration Effort (CORE) and partially supported by a grant from New York State, also began collecting shells from restaurants in Long Beach and nearby communities in 2018.
 Seatuck and the team at CORE have been working together closely and will be coordinating their efforts under the H4H banner.

-Half Shells for Habitat reached an important milestone in late May 2019, when fully-aged shells were picked up at the Town of Brookhaven's storage site by both Cornell Cooperative Extension's Long Island Shellfish Restoration Project, Stony Brook University's Shinnecock Bay Restoration Program, and Moriches Bay Project have returned shells back to our bays for use in their oyster restoration and reef-building projects.
+Half Shells for Habitat reached an important milestone in late May 2019, when fully-aged shells were picked up at the Town of Brookhaven's storage site.
+Since then Cornell Cooperative Extension's Long Island Shellfish Restoration Project, Stony Brook University's Shinnecock Bay Restoration Program, and Moriches Bay Project have returned shells back to our bays for use in their oyster restoration and reef-building projects.
 In total, the Half Shells for Habitat program has collected 32,010 lbs or about 16 US tons, of waste oyster shells.
 Out of the 32,010 lbs, there have been 7,100 lbs that have returned to the South Shore Bays.

 How the Half Shells for Habitat Program Works: